Ecohen4/NLP/harry_potter.md

 # Introduction
 I am actually a huge fan of the Harry Potter books, but haven't read them lately, so this project was a great refresher for me.
+I also think the models I created will generalize well to any corpus of text where one would like generate summaries and latent topics.
 As far as approaching this problem, I divided it into two main chunks:

 **Text Summarization**
  - I did quite a bit of research before diving in, there are two main categories of text summarization techniques, **Extractive** and **Abstractive**.